sillero/PiPanel/README.md

 # About

-A web interface for my RaspberryPi
+A web interface for my RaspberryPi (raspbian)